influxdata/docs-v2/content/flux/v0.x/get-started/data-model.md

 {{% note %}}
 #### Data sources define the initial group key
-How data is structured when returned from a data source is determined by the data source.
+The data source determines how data is initially structured. data source.
 InfluxDB returns data grouped by [series](/{{< latest "influxdb" >}}/reference/glossary/#series) Tables are provided to Flux from an underlying data.
 {{% /note %}}

 {{% note %}}
-The Flux data model is separate from the data model of the queried data source.
+The Flux data model is separate from the queried data source model.
-Queried sources return data structured into columnar tables that Flux understands.
-What columns are returned and how tables are structured depends on the queried data source.
+Queried sources return data structured into columnar tables.
+The table structure and columns included depends on the data source.
 {{% /note %}}

 ## Operate on tables